Tim Barfoot

 Jobs

 Potential students, please refer to the main UTIAS site for the application procedure; the normal cycle is to submit your application in January to start in September of the same year.
 Please also note that despite the name of my lab, my interests in robotics have broadened from "space" applications to any situation involving navigation of mobile robots (see detailed research statement below).
+Potential postdocs, email me directly if you have a strong track record in the robotics community.

 Research